Sisters in Islam: Controversies

 In 2014, the Selangor Islamic Religious Council (MAIS) issued a fatwa declaring that Sisters In Islam, as well as any other organisation promoting religious liberalism and pluralism, deviate from the teachings of Islam.
 According to the edict, publications that are deemed to promote liberal and pluralistic religious thinking are to be declared unlawful and confiscated, while social media is also to be monitored and restricted.
-As fatwas are legally binding in Malaysia, SIS is challenging it on constitutional grounds.
+As fatwas are legally binding once gazetted, SIS began challenging it on constitutional grounds since 2014.